EpicRobot9/JarvisAIWebsite/docs/ARCHITECTURE.md

 Call‑mode speech
 - In call mode, the UI speaks via low‑latency streaming TTS (`/api/tts/stream`) and queues multiple messages sequentially.
 If streaming fails, it falls back to `/api/tts` with buffered playback.
 - The UI auto‑unmutes at call start and restores the prior mute state when the call ends.
+ - Optional Continuous Conversation mode: after speaking, the UI may chime and re‑open the mic for a follow‑up with configurable no‑speech timeouts and a brief “Speak now…” nudge.

 Webhook integration
 - Frontend decides target URL based on a persisted toggle; defaults can be set via `VITE_WEBHOOK_URL` and `VITE_WEBHOOK_TEST_URL`.